Use These Strategies To Financially Prepare For The Holidays And Avoid Holiday Overwhelm.

 3. Budget for any time off of work

 If you have paid holiday vacation, this might not be an issue for you.
-However, if you work for yourself, or you are taking extra days off outside of your paid time, you’ll want to adjust your budget accordingly.
+However, if you work for yourself or are taking extra days off outside of your paid time, you’ll want to adjust your budget accordingly.

 4. Budget for entertaining